Veams/cli/docs/generate.md

 [//]: #     ({{#wrapWith "grid-row"}})
 [//]: #         ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-8"}})

-One of the main features in `@veams/cli` is the scaffolding part of blueprints.
+One of the main features in `@veams/cli` is the scaffolding part of so called blueprints.
+This can be a component, react container, service or anything else.

+As default and fallback `@veams/cli` is generating a component for you which is optimized for the `VEAMS` framework.
+But you can customize the whole generation process to your needs.

 [//]: #         ({{/wrapWith}})
 [//]: #     ({{/wrapWith}})